saaachis/WeSee/README.md

-‘WeSee - A Helper for the Visually Impaired’ – Simply, a web application for individuals with low vision capabilities to excel in daily tasks.
+**‘WeSee - A Helper for the Visually Impaired’**

+Simply, a web application for individuals with low vision capabilities to excel in daily tasks.

 Video of complete execeution of project: https://drive.google.com/file/d/1porrbt0-UMHPqTRN3VeefBLsWTg0TSJW/view?usp=sharing